ICODER32/Nextjs_Classes/class_03/readme.md

 ### What is `error.tsx`?

 The `error.tsx` file in Next.js is used to handle errors that occur during rendering.
-This allows you to customize what users see when an error occurs.
+This allows you to customize what users see when an error occurs, providing a better user experience and preventing the display of default, less user-friendly error messages.

-### Example
+### Example of Creating an `error.tsx` File

 1. **Create an `error.tsx` file**:

-   - In the `app` directory, create a new file named `error.tsx`.
+   - Inside the `app` directory, create a new file named `error.tsx`.

 2. **Add the following content** to `error.tsx`: